jonasacres/chainmail/PROTOCOL.md

   string[] attributes;       // array of attributes applied to this thread. initial possibilities: "sticky", "lock" }
 ```

+#### Rules

+* The `thread` field must be a non-empty string
+* The `op` field must be a non-empty string
+* The `attributes` field may contain the `sticky` string only if a) the record signer has the `thread^` permission and is also the record signer of the original version of the thread record, b) the record signer has the `thread^^` permission and is not the record signer of the original version of the thread record, or c) the previous version of the thread record had the `sticky` attribute.
+* The `attributes` field may contain the `lock` string only if a) the record signer has the `thread]` permission and is also the record signer of the original version of the thread record, b) the record signer has the `thread]]` permission and is not the record signer of the original version of the thread record, or c) the previous version of the thread record had the `lock` attribute.

 ### DHTBasis
 `cm_type = 11`